User Guide

 IsSQLPrecompilationAttempted

-Value : (true | false).
+Value: (true | false).
 Default value: true.
-This item applies only to the full version of WEB4J - not to the trial version.
 If true, then upon startup WEB4J will attempt to precompile SQL statements appearing in the .sql file(s), by calling Connection.prepareStatement(String), and detecting if an SQLException is thrown.
 Any detected errors are logged as SEVERE.

-It is important to note that some drivers/databases will NOT throw an SQLException even when the text is syntactically invalid.
+It's important to note that some drivers/databases will NOT throw an SQLException even when the text is syntactically invalid.
 (This can be determined with a simple test.)
 Hence, this is always an "attempt" to precompile.

 The idea here is to be defensive, and to attempt to detect errors as soon as possible.
-In addition, this service is very useful when porting an application to a new database : one may start with the "old" statements, and begin by seeing if they compile versus the "new" database.
+In addition, this service is very useful when porting an application to a new database: one may start with the "old" statements, and begin by seeing if they compile versus the "new" database.
 Recommended value is 'true', unless certain the driver/database does not support precompilation in this manner.
 See SqlId for more information.

 MaxRows